wanqilim2019/esd_projectROUND2/README.txt

 	2. Start up WAMP or MAMP and ensure all services are running before proceeding

+	If the files are having some problems please refer to https://github.com/wanqilim2019/g8t6project.

 Setting up the databases:

 	1. Enter into the following directory g8t6/database/ to retrieve the following sql files: